neoforged/Documentation/docs/resources/server/loottables/lootfunctions.md

 }
 ```

-During datagen, call `SetOminousBottleAmplifierFunction#amplifier` with the desired number provider to construct a builder for this function.
+During datagen, call `SetOminousBottleAmplifierFunction#setAmplifier` with the desired number provider to construct a builder for this function.

 ## `minecraft:exploration_map`